alexshwe1/operating-systems-projects/Kernel Threads/xv6-public/README.md

 # Kernel Threads

-In this project, I be added real kernel threads to xv6.
+In this project, I added real kernel threads to xv6.
 Specifically, I do three things.
 First, I define a new system call to create a kernel thread, called `clone()`, as well as one to wait for a thread called `join()`.
 Then, I use `clone()` to build a little thread